piersholt/wilhelm-docs/nav/gpst.md

 ### The Solution

-It is the responsibility of GPS receivers to correct the date for the current epoch. and presumably a navigation OS software update was released in anticipation of the first rollover event in 1999, but in the absence of another update, the navigation computer will continue to calculate the date as if GPS is the second epoch.
+It is the responsibility of GPS receivers to correct the date for the current epoch. and presumably a navigation OS software update was released in anticipation of the first rollover event in 1999, but in the absence of another update, the navigation computer will continue to calculate the date as if GPS is in the second epoch.

 However, the date correction can be handled by applying the same logic that is otherwise the responsibility of the navigation computer.